 1. Picked up extra hours: Earned an extra $432

 I know this one seems super obvious, but most people don’t think to ask their employers for extra hours.

 Let your co-workers know you are willing to pick up extra shifts in case someone wants to take some extra time off, which people always do at this time of year.

 Be flexible and willing to do something outside of your normal job description to get those extra hours.

-I volunteered to go into work an hour earlier each weekday to help people in other departments that were short staffed.
+I volunteered to go to work an hour earlier each weekday to help people in other departments that were short-staffed.

 The extra $12 a day added up.
 I did this 3 days a week for 3 months.

 There have been years where that was my entire Christmas budget.

 Also, there was no outside cost or pre-planning involved.
 Plus, this led to me being cross-trained, and I became a more valuable asset to the company.

 2. Refer friends & family: An easy $200